- 1. Do market research and compile a solid business plan

 2. Obtain financing

-Opening a restaurant is no easy task and it requires a large initial investment.
+Learning how to start a quick service restaurant is no easy task, as it will require a large initial investment.
 Most people who dream of opening a restaurant won’t get the funds they need without financing.

 There are several types of financing you can consider based on your needs and existing capital: